When you buy through our links, we may earn a commission. Learn more.

 If oil immediately starts coming out of the RV propane regulator and gas line, that is most likely the source of the problem with the appliances.

-Oil in the propane lines starts to clog things up after a while.
+Oil in the propane lines clogs things up after a while.
 It makes it hard for the propane gas to flow at the correct pressure to make everything run as it should.

-It can take a while for enough oil to build up to start coming out of the gas orifices of the fridge or water heater but it can happen if the issue is not taken care of fast enough.
+It can take a while for enough oil to build up to come out of the gas orifices of the fridge or water heater, but it can happen if the issue isn’t taken care of fast enough.

 Why Is There Oil In My RV Propane Regulator?

 Propane or LP gas is liquid petroleum that is a byproduct of crude oil.
-Because propane comes from oil, there is always going to be a little bit of oil in it even when refined properly.
+Because propane comes from oil, there is always going to be a bit of oil in it, even when refined properly.

-Normally this small amount of oil isn’t an issue but it can slowly start to become one over time for a number of reasons.
+Normally, this small amount of oil isn’t an issue, but it can slowly become one over time for several reasons.

-This can cause liquid propane to get into the regulator, which can be damaging to the sensitive diaphragm inside.
+This can cause liquid propane to get into the regulator, which can damage the sensitive diaphragm inside.
 It can also leach more oil than normal into the system.

-If you add overfilled propane tanks to cold temperatures the odds of getting some liquid propane and lots of oil trapped inside the regulator are increased.
+If you add overfilled propane tanks to cold temperatures, the odds of getting some liquid propane and lots of oil trapped inside the regulator increase.

 Propane turns to gas at a slower rate in cold weather and using an appliance that uses lots of propane like a furnace with a super full tank could cause some issues.